 Whether the nearby area contains prescribed routeing schemes or precautionary areas.

-Whether the site lies on or near a prescribed or conventionally accepted separation zone between two opposing routes.

 Proximity of the site to areas used for anchorage, safe haven, port approaches and pilot boarding or landing areas.

 Whether the site lies within the limits of jurisdiction of a port and/or navigation authority.